-The company has about 25 offices in the US.
-International offices are located in another 25 countries, with major operations in China, France, Germany, India, and Taiwan.
+The company has some 30 offices in the US.
+It has offices in another 25 countries, with major operations in China, France, Germany, India, and Taiwan.

-The US represents Synopsys' largest market, accounting for nearly half of sales.
-Japan and Europe contributed 13% and 14%, respectively.
-All regions except Japan reported year-over-year growth in fiscal 2013 (year-end October).
+The US represents Synopsys' largest market, accounting for 51% of sales.
+Japan and Europe contributed 13% and 10%, respectively.
+All regions except Japan reported year-over-year growth in 2015 (ended October).

 Sales and Marketing